torsunovAlexandr/torsuBox-rest-api/README.md

 To execute all the test case, move to the project root folder in terminal and then run -

         php artisan test

-## Further work plan

-1) Introduce a mechanism for the differentiation of rights.
-To do this, you need to create a table in the database, which will record the path to the file and the user who created this file.
-And let only the user who created it work with the file.
-2) Store files in folders with user ID.
-Now different users will not be able to create files with the same name.
-The program is designed for one user
-3) I need to figure out how to set up Docker.
-On windows I couldn't do this.